Coping with Ego

 As if having entered a dream, we emerge within a reality we cannot explain.
 “Cogito ergo sum”, or, “I think, therefore I am”—meaning, here we are, or, at the very least, here I am, thinking about thinking.
 This much seems to be “real”, and, therefore, I know that I exist.

-What is it to “exist” (apart that which does not exist)?
-How can one even speak of that which does not exist, save as an imaginary value created to explain that something at all exists— something which perceives of its own existence apart that which also exists.
+What does it mean to exist (as opposed to that which does not, in fact, exist)?
+How can one even speak of that which does not exist, save as an imaginary value created to explain something that does, indeed, exist (so as to contrast it with the absence of said thing: negation)?

-Ergo, actualization: that which has emerged within a reality of the real (as real), perceiving of itself in relation to all other things within this same reality, and, therefore, assigning values to these other things and their relation to ourself, as well as each other.
+Ergo, actualization: something which has emerged within a reality of the real, able to be perceived in and itself distinctly in relation to all other things within this reality, and, therefore, able to be assigned a value in relation to these other things, as well as in relation to ourself, the observer.

-It is not enough for us to say that we “exist”, because, truthfully, we know not the meaning of existence (no pun intended).
-This is to say, we do nothing but further beg the question to answer the question, yet it is a question intrinsic to consciousness; it is intrinsic to ego.
+It is not enough for us to say that we exist, because, truthfully, we know not the meaning of existence.
+It is something we explain by its negation, and thus we only beg the question; and yet, it seems a question intrinsic to the conscious ego.

-The latter is a question that, on the surface, appears quite nonsensical, and, the answers, axiomatic, until we examine the concept of “self” and “ego”.
+These are questions that, on the surface, appear nonsensical, and, the answers, axiomatic, until we attempt to define the concepts of “self” and “ego” and “existence”.
 Again, here you are—or, at least, here I am—having emerged as real, or existing.

 That which we do when we introspect, reflect, and philosophize is gaze into the inexplicable abyss that is our own ego, and it absolutely terrifies us.
 Alas, we seek every opportunity to escape it, because the question is not “Why do I exist?”, but “Do I exist?”